A Detailed Review of Pakistan’s Trademark Laws

 In certain circumstances the court can, at its discretion, order that a copy, as long as it has been duly verified, of that document be produced rather than the original.

 Should any party fail to answer the interrogation in whatever manner the court has directed, or fails to produce the required document, the court could, due to non-compliance of its orders and if the plaintiff is the defaulting party, dismiss the suit.
-Or, should the defendant be the defaulting party, the rights of defending the suit could be closed.
+Or, should the defendant be the defaulting party, the rights of defending the suit could be close

 Furthermore, if the party who defaults when it comes to complying with the courts order to produce the document they won’t be entitled to either rely on this document in the future or derive any benefits from the document during the suits proceedings.